Laws & Rules

 Businesses receive a Notice of Violation and may receive a fine of up to $500 for repeated violations.

-The problem with compostable plastics
+What is the problem with compostable plastics?

-In recent years, consumer demand for more eco-friendly alternatives to conventional plastic single-use disposable foodware has led to a surge in the use of compostable plastics, a type of biodegradable plastic designed to break down into organic matter under specific environmental conditions.
+conventional plastic single-use disposable foodware has led to a surge in the use of compostable plastics, a type of biodegradable plastic designed to break down into organic matter under specific environmental conditions.
 Made from both renewable sources like sugar cane and corn as well as fossil fuels, compostable plastics are used to make things like disposable utensils, straws, food scrap bin liners, takeout food containers, and cups.
 However, increasing awareness and emerging research suggest that compostable plastics can pose human health and environmental risks as well as challenges to waste management programs.

 The majority of composters in California along with Oakland’s compost collector, WM, are unable to process these compostable plastics into finished compost products.
 The reality that the compostable plastics do not provide the easy environmental solution they promised is disappointing.
 Due to the environmental and health concerns connected to compostable plastics, the City has banned the distribution of single-use disposables made from this material.
+Check out the Problem with “Compostable” Plastics flyer

 Reusables are the best option for human health and safety and for the environment.